tetracorp/dungeons-of-avalon/docs/_posts/2019-06-16-encylopedia-of-avalon.md

 who inhabited the city Ghale after the overthrow of the Dark Lord.
 He was one of the heroes who volunteered for the assault on Lord Roa's tower.

+Mithos
+: One of the Kings of Avalon.
+He was also ruler of another kingdom, but historians debate whether that is Rachon or Isodor.
+His remains are buried in the crypts below the city of Isla.

 Paladin
 : A goddess who had a temple in the city of Isla.